HallaSurvivor/Blog/_posts/2021-12-10-topological-categories.md

 ---

-TODO: redo this based on Borceux's definition, cite it, and replace the "evil" footnote with one saying the Joy of Cats defn is evil, but morally equivalent.

 Ok, so we're obviously onto something here.
 We have some clear parallels between these two categories, and some features which are obviously characteristic of both settings.